claus-codes/tutorials/README.md

 ## Lesson 3: Functions
 As mentioned in [Lesson 1](#lesson-1-hello-world), a [`function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) is essentially a block of code that can be called with parameters.
-They are used to encapsulate logic.
-TODO??
+They are used to encapsulate logic that can be reused.

 ```
 function functionName(parameters) {